Sky Valley Community Floodplain Solutions (CFS) Project

 Community Floodplain Solutions (CFS) – Sky Valley seeks ways to allow the Skykomish River and its tributaries room to migrate while preserving land for multiple uses.

-The CFS - Sky Valley project includes plans to:
+The CFS - Sky Valley (Phase I) project began in 2019 with plans to:

 The Community Floodplain Solutions–Sky Valley project covers approximately 2550 acres within the FEMA 100-year Floodplain Boundary of the Skykomish River near the Sultan city limits.